Naruno/Naruno/.github/pull_request_template.md

 ## Why ?

 I am sending this pr because...
-(If you send for an issue please add with Fixes #issuenumber)
+(If you send for an issue please add with Closes #issuenumber)

 ## Checking
 - [ ] No personal details (pass and etc.)